Jump to

 S: Self-esteem, Self-defense and Survival – basic skills in self-defense and survival grow self-esteem and safety.

-The best gifts don’t cost much.
+The best gifts don’t cost much and of course that if you want to go a little bigger than buying Wood Watches for them would be awesome.
 They take love, thought, and time rather than plastic.

 [Alison is an American from Scotland who lives in Eastern Kansas with her two teens, two cats, and her cowboy-hat-toting husband.
 She plants vegetables, eats home-made soup and freshly baked bread, gives hugs to her family, hikes Kansas prairie fields in the heat of summer, cools off in creeks, admires rocks and trees, watches birds, reads books, and invites nature into her garden.
 She encourages you to love nature, learn about gardening, and aim for sustainability through her writing at Loving Nature's Garden.]